djeada/Git-Notes/notes/02_create_repository.md

 ## What is Git?

-Git is a robust and feature-rich version control system (VCS) created by Linus Torvalds, the creator of Linux.
-A VCS is a software tool that helps software developers manage changes to source code over time.
-It assists developers in tracking different versions of their code, enabling them to revert to a previous state if required, and efficiently collaborate with others on the same project.
+Git is a version control system (VCS) created by Linus Torvalds, the creator of Linux.
+A VCS helps software developers manage changes to source code over time.
+It allows developers to track different versions of their code, revert to previous states if needed, and collaborate with others on the same project.
 Key uses of Git include:

-* Creating snapshots or backups of your work, ensuring safety from accidental loss.
+* Creating snapshots or backups of your work to prevent accidental loss.
-* Facilitating concurrent work on multiple versions of the same file, reducing conflict among team members.
+* Facilitating concurrent work on multiple versions of the same file, reducing conflicts among team members.
-* Merging diverged changes into a unified and cohesive version, maintaining code integrity.
+* Merging diverged changes into a single version, maintaining code consistency.
-* Keeping detailed records of who modified each piece of code and when they made these changes, enhancing accountability.
+* Keeping records of who modified each piece of code and when, improving accountability.

 ## What is a repository?